Muhammad Anindita

 About

-I initially have over ten years of experiences background in sales and marketing strategy development in the fast-moving consumer goods and petrochemicals industries.
+I initially have over ten years of experience background in sales and marketing strategy development in the fast-moving consumer goods and petrochemicals industries.
 Before joining Sheffield Hallam University, I was a Senior Business Analyst for the biggest energy company in South-East Asia.
 I was responsible for analysing business strategy and decisions for the Board of Directors.
-I have a doctorate in Entrepreneurship studies (PhD) from Sheffield University Management School, a master's degree in Business Administration (MBA) from Leeds University Business School, and an Associate Fellow of the Higher Education Academy.
+I have a doctorate in Entrepreneurship studies (PhD) from Sheffield University Management School, a master's degree in Business Administration (MBA) from Leeds University Business School, and a Fellow of the Higher Education Academy.

 Teaching